Robin Shou: Biography

+As a martial artist, Shou was an International Forms Champion in 1982 and 1983 and he won several gold and silver medals at prestigious competitions in China.

+He was also a traditional forms Grand Champion in California.

-Shou's first real dramatic role was in Forbidden Nights in 1990, with Melissa Gilbert.
+Shou's first dramatic role was in Forbidden Nights in 1990, with Melissa Gilbert.
 Though only a TV film, this was his American debut.
-However, Shou went back to Hong Kong and continued making movies there.
-In 1994, Shou returned to Los Angeles whereupon he appeared as Liu Kang, a Shaolin monk seeking revenge for the death of his younger brother, in Mortal Kombat.
+However, Shou went back to Hong Kong and continued making movies there such as Tiger Cage 2 and Fatal Termination.
+In 1994, Shou returned to Los Angeles when he landed his first American leading role as Liu Kang in Mortal Kombat (1995), based on the popular video game of the same name.
+He reprised the role in the 1997 sequel Mortal Kombat Annihilation.
+That same year, he appeared opposite Chris Farley in the action comedy Beverly Hills Ninja.

 Shou also appeared in a minor role in another fighting video game adaptation, DOA: Dead or Alive, based on Tecmo's video game series of the same name, produced by Mortal Kombat director Paul W. S. Anderson and producer Jeremy Bolt.
 He played 14K in the Death Race series, and also appeared as Gen in 2009's Street Fighter: The Legend of Chun-Li.
 Shou trained Milla Jovovich for her role in Resident Evil.

 He is fluent in English in addition to his native Chinese.